 Digital platform operators collect consumer information directly through the services they provide as described above, but they also collect consumer information through third party websites.
 For example, digital platform operators may be provided with data analyzed for personal preferences, from data management platform (DMP) operators either directly, or through advertisers, advertising agencies or publishers.
-As for the collection of information through third parties, the UK CMA points out the following four main paragraph 4.29 of "Online platforms and digital advertising Market study final report" above methods: 1 data is actively shared by third parties, 2 data is collected directly from third-party websites or apps through technology, 3 data is collected through sign-in functionality on third-party websites or apps, and 4 data is collected through advertising services on publishers' websites or apps. $\boxed{101}$
+As for the collection of information through third parties, the UK CMA points out the following four main methods: 1 data is actively shared by third parties, 2 data is collected directly from third-party websites or apps through technology, 3 data is collected through sign-in functionality on third-party websites or apps, and 4 data is collected through advertising services on publishers' websites or apps.101